Chapter 7 Annotation

 MoNA Platform to collect all other open source database

-GNPS use inner correlationship in the data and make network analysis at peaks’ level instand of annotated compounds to annotate the data.
+GNPS use inner correlationship in the data and make network analysis at peaks’ level instead of annotated compounds to annotate the data.

 ReSpect: phytochemicals